Captive (2015 film): Reception

-Captive has received generally negative reviews from critics, although praise was given towards the lead actors' chemistry.
-On Rotten Tomatoes, the film holds a rating of 27%, based on 52 reviews, with an average rating of 4.5/10.
-The site's consensus reads, "Captive undermines committed performances from Kate Mara and David Oyelowo – and the real-life story they're dramatizing – with a thin script doubling as an ad for a self-help book."
-James Rocchi of The Wrap called it "A Lifetime movie shoved into a cage and fattened with sermons and platitudes until it is ready to be served up cold and bland."
+On Rotten Tomatoes, the film holds a rating of 28%, based on 50 reviews, with an average rating of 4.50/10.
+The site's consensus reads, "Captive undermines committed performances from Kate Mara and David Oyelowo -- and the real-life story they're dramatizing -- with a thin script doubling as an ad for a self-help book."
+On Metacritic the film has a weighted average score of 36 out of 100, based on 19 critics, indicating "generally unfavorable" reviews.

+James Rocchi of TheWrap called it "A Lifetime movie shoved into a cage and fattened with sermons and platitudes until it is ready to be served up cold and bland."
 But Linda Cook of the Quad City Times called it "a top-notch, captivating film."
 Michael Foust of The Christian Post labeled it "one of the most inspiring movies I've ever seen" and added it was "not the typical Christian movie."
 Foust wrote, "I suspect the movie ... succeeds because we can see a bit of ourselves in Smith or even Oyelowo, two broken people whose lives intersect on a tragic day in which the power of God's Word triumphed."
-On Metacritic the film has a score of 36 out of 100, based on 19 critics, indicating "generally unfavorable reviews".